yU93r/SteamEmu/post_build/README.release.md

 ---

-## Build id:
-Add a `steam_settings\build_id.txt` with the build id if the game doesn't show the correct build id and you want the emu to display the correct one.

-An example can be found in `steam_settings.EXAMPLE`

----

 ## SteamHTTP:
 Create a `steam_settings\http\` folder which should contain the domain name and path to the files that will be returned by steamHTTP like so \(For example this url: `https://en.wikipedia.org/wiki/Main_Page`\):